Branching random walk in the presence of a hard wall: Introduction

 \end{theorem}

 In \cite{BDG01} it has been shown that the conditional expectation under positivity is roughly close to the expected maximum for the discrete GFF in 2 dimensions.
-Similarly in \cite{Kurt09} a lower bound on the conditional expectation of a typical vertex, under positivity is computed to be close to the expected maxima.
+Similarly in \cite{Kurt09} for the membrane model in dimension $d=4$ a lower bound on the conditional expectation of a typical vertex, under positivity is computed to be close to the expected maximum.
 Here, however we show that for a branching random walk the conditional expectation is at least a constant times $\log n$ less than the expected maximum.
-The second main result of this paper is: \begin{theorem} There exists positive numbers $a, b$, $a<b$ such that for all $v \in T_n$,
+The second main result of this paper is: \begin{theorem}[Expected value] We have for $u \in T_n$, and $n$ sufficiently large enough,

 \end{theorem} The approach that we take for proving this is that we raise the average value of the Gaussian process and then multiply a compensation probability to that.
-We optimize this average value so as to maximize the probabiltiy of positivity.
-The value at which this probability is maximized should ideally be the required conditional expectation.
+We optimise this average value so as to maximise the probability of positivity.
+The value at which this probability is maximised should ideally be the required conditional expectation.

-In order to prove this in details, we invoke a new model called the switching sign branching random walk, which is similar in structure to the original branching random walk.
-We begin our calculations with a preliminary upper bound on the left tail of the maxima of the BRW in Section \ref{sec:brwlefttail}.
+In order to prove this in details, we invoke a model called the switching sign branching random walk, which is similar in structure to the original branching random walk.
+The model is motivated by a similar model that had been introduced before for BRW on the lattice $\mathbb{Z}^2$ in \cite{DG15}, which was effectively a construction on $4-$ary tree.
+We have done a more general construction of this on a $d-$ary tree in Section \ref{sec:ssbrwdef}.
+We begin our calculations with a preliminary upper bound on the left tail of the maximum of the BRW in Section \ref{sec:brwlefttail}.
 Section \ref{sec:ssbrwdef} contains the definition of the new model switching sign branching random walk followed by a comparison of positivity for the branching random walk with this model using Slepian's lemma.
-A left tail computation for the maximum of this model gives us the ingrediants for proof of Theorem \ref{thm-positivityBRW}, which is in the concluding part of Section \ref{sec:ssbrwtails}.
+A left tail computation for the maximum of this model gives us the ingredients for proof of Theorem \ref{thm-positivityBRW}, which is in the concluding part of Section \ref{sec:ssbrwtails}.
 Section \ref{sec:condexpproof} contains the proof of Theorem \ref{thm-typicalpos}.
 The upper bound follows from Section \ref{sec:ssbrwdef}, while for the lower bound we further have to invoke the Bayes' rule and tail estimates to arrive at our result.